Reconcyl/eso/imma/README.md

 ./ppx input.imma output.immi
 ```

-There is also an interpreter written in x64 assembly.
-If you already have Zig installed, you can compile it using:
+There are also two interpreters, one written in portable C, and the other written in x86 assembly.
+If you already have Zig installed, you can compile either of them using `zig cc`:

 ```
-zig cc -Wno-unused-command-line-argument exec.s -o exec ./exec input.immi
+zig cc -Wall -Wextra -Wpedantic -O3      exec.c -o exec # C zig cc -Wno-unused-command-line-argument exec.s -o exec # assembly ./exec input.immi
 ./exec -q input.immi # suppress warnings if the file is smaller than 131K
 ```

-This interpreter has only been tested to work on Linux (specifically, Alpine Linux running in WSL and using whatever assembler flags `zig cc` passes to libclang).
-It also doesn't support the external memory extension.
+The assembly interpreter should be considered the reference, but it's Linux-specific and doesn't support the external memory extension.
+The C interpreter has a small optimization (caching the IP in a register) which might result in bugs.

 There is a Makefile, but all it knows how to do is compile those two programs.